Herdo/SolutionStartPage/SolutionStartPage/readme.md

 # Solution Start Page

-This is a start page based on the default VS2013 one.
+This is a start page based on the default VS2010, VS2013 and VS2015 one.
 The 'news' section is replaced by a customizable overview of your solutions.